Incorporations

 Ongoing Help For Alberta Corporations

 A key aspect of a corporation is maintaining the corporate status.
 This involves several different components.
-For example, it includes maintaining minute books, annual returns, maintaining a corporate registered office, etc. To make life easier for you to focus on your business, we offer low cost options for business owners.
+For example, it includes maintaining minute books, annual returns, maintaining a corporate registered office, etc. Failing to maintain these aspect of the incorporation, will lead to its ultimate dissolving, the loss of the benefits of incorporation and potential costly negative outcomes.
+To make life easier for you to focus on your business, we offer low cost options for business owners.
+We do the work behind the scenes but work with you to ensure your company remains safe.

 Help Deciding On Alberta Corporations

 The corporate lawyers at Kahane Law Office in Edmonton and Calgary, Alberta help you navigate the different types of corporations.
 Our first job is to determine the right business structure for your new business.
 If you decide an incorporation is the way to go, we help you select the right corporate entity to use.
+Protect yourself, your assets and your business today!
 Call today and book an appointment.
 Please feels free to reach our firm at 403-225-8810 locally in Calgary, Alberta or, (780) 571-8463 in Edmonton and surrounding area.
 Alternatively, reach us toll-free at 1-877-225-8817 or, lastly, email us directly here.